Secondary modern school: Criticisms

-One writer on the experience of being an academically able pupil in a secondary modern school, Michael Paraskos, claimed 'You knew you were a failure from day one.
+Ex-pupils have commented on the experience of being an academically able pupil in a secondary modern school and damage to self-esteem.
+Michael Paraskos, claimed 'You knew you were a failure from day one.
 Because they told you!
 So they weren't pleasant places to be if you were into art, or books, or anything like that'.
 Paraskos also claimed in The Guardian that those who attend secondary modern schools 'are condemned to a lifetime of social exclusion and crippling self-doubt.'

 According to Anthony Sampson, in his book Anatomy of Britain (1965), there were structural problems within the testing process that underpinned the eleven plus which meant it tended to result in secondary modern schools being overwhelmingly dominated by the children of poor and working-class parents, while grammar schools were dominated by the children of wealthier middle-class parents.